 - a.
-Turn off power to the chair. - Insert QTRONIX Programmer plug (A) into the Programmer/Charger socket on the front of the remote joystick. - c.
+Turn off power to the chair. - b.
+Insert Qtronix Programmer plug (A) into the Programmer/Charger socket (B) on the front of the joystick. - c.
 Turn on power to the chair; program as needed. - d.
-Remove plug and cycle ON/OFF switch to drive chair.

-Note: Review the QTRONIX Programmer Owner's Manual for more details on how to program your chair.

-Note: Program settings that are not matched for the capabilities of the rider can result in serious injury.
+Remove plug and cycle ON/OFF switch to drive chair. - NOTE- Review the Qtronix Programmer Owner's Manual for more details on how to program your chair. - NOTE- Program settings that are not matched for the capabilities of the rider can result in serious injury.
 Do not alter settings without the advice of your health care professional.

-D. THERMAL ROLL-BACK
+C. THERMAL ROLL-BACK

-Your chair has a thermal roll back circuit.
+Your chair has a thermal roll-back circuit.

 This protects the controller from damage due to overheating.
 In extreme conditions (such as repetitive hill climbing) the circuit will decrease the power to your motors.
 This allows the chair to operate at a reduced speed.
 When the controller cools, the chair will return to normal speed.

-E. CIRCUIT BREAKERS
+D. CIRCUIT BREAKERS

-I. Notes:
+1. Notes:

-Your Quickie P210 has two battery boxes, with a circuit breaker on each box.
+Your Quickie V-100 has two battery boxes, with a circuit breaker on each box.